What is the ForeclosuresDaily difference?

-Data is uploaded into Individual Client Accounts for easy access at your leisure.
+Data is uploaded into our database for easy access at your leisure.
 Some Data Types are emailed directly to the Client in either Excel or CSV format depending on Client’s needs.

 Where are the Property Values listed for the properties coming from?

 Property values provided are collected via Property Appraiser and Tax Collector from each County.

 If the information is wrong on the report, how can I get it corrected?

 However, should there ever be a mistake, it would be rare and isolated yet still a possibility.
 Should you ever find an error simply let us know as soon as you can so that we can have our research Department double check the file.
 However, we have no control if the error is due to inaccurate information provided, such as public records and others.

 An Absentee Owner Is a non-owner occupied property.
 A person who owns a property but does not live in the property.
 Often times they are Out of State Owners.
 Meaning they own a piece of property but live in an entirely different state.
 Some Absentee Owners live in the same state but still in a different home.
 They can be ordered by request that the owner is In State or out of State.

 - A person who inherits a property via a trust and they do not have to put their property in probate.